ApolloAuto/apollo/modules/localization/msf/README.md

 ## Input
   * Point cloud data from LiDAR sensor (ROS topic /apollo/sensor/velodyne64/compensator/PointCloud2)
   * Gnss observation and ephemeris data from Gnss sensor.
-(ROS topic /apollo/sensor/gnss/rtk_obs, /apollo/sensor/gnss/rtk_eph)
+The corresponding ROS topics are `/apollo/sensor/gnss/rtk_obs` and `/apollo/sensor/gnss/rtk_eph`, and the definition be found in `drivers/gnss/proto/gnss_raw_observation.proto`.
   * Gnss best pose from Gnss sensor.
-(ROS topic /apollo/sensor/gnss/best_pose)
+The corresponding ROS topic is `/apollo/sensor/gnss/best_pose`, and the definition can be found in `drivers/gnss/proto/gnss_best_pose.proto`.
-  * Imu data from IMU sensor (ROS topic /apollo/sensor/gnss/corrected_imu)
+  * Imu data from IMU sensor.
+The corresponding ROS topic is `/apollo/sensor/gnss/corrected_imu`, and the definition can be found in `localization/proto/imu.proto`.
   * Localization map (#......localization map path......#)
   * Lidar extrinsics parameter (#......how to get the path........#)
   * Lidar height parameter ((#......how to get the path........#)

 ## Output
-  * IMU pose defined by Protobuf message `LocalizationEstimate`, and the corresponding proto is `` (ROS topic /apollo/localization/pose)
+  * IMU pose defined by Protobuf message `LocalizationEstimate`, and the corresponding proto is `localization/proto/localization.proto`.
+(ROS topic `/apollo/localization/pose`)
-  * We also provide intermediate results: Gnss localization result, LiDAR localization result (ROS topic /apollo/localization/measure_gnss, /apollo/localization/measure_lidar)
+  * We also provide intermediate results: Gnss localization result, LiDAR localization result, and the corresponding proto is `localization/proto/measure.proto`.
+(ROS topic `/apollo/localization/measure_gnss`, `/apollo/localization/measure_lidar`)

 ## Modes
   This module works in two modes.
 One is directly to use gnss best pose (`/apollo/sensor/gnss/best_pose`) from INS system, such as Novatel system.
 In the second mode, the initial gnss observations and ephemeris information (`/apollo/sensor/gnss/rtk_obs` and `/apollo/sensor/gnss/rtk_eph`) are used to calculate gnss localization result.